FPGA synth

-Heading towards a more reliable, deployable and software-leaning approach to working with video now.
+Heading towards a more reliable, deployable and software-leaning approach (but not so much about automated choreography as with previous atmega boards as augmented live playable machine for manual performances) to working with video now.

 The most plug and play option would appear to already exist : a tiny raspberry pi zero can already run Processing scripts and control small screens https://learn.adafruit.com/processing-on-the-raspberry-pi-and-pitft/processing !